lindseysim/web-common/README.md

 *Date*.prototype.**asUTCDate**()

-&nbsp; &nbsp; Converts date dropping any time information and assuming 12:00 AM UTC.
+> Converts date dropping any time information and assuming 12:00 AM UTC.
 Does not convert localtime, assuming it was given incorrectly.

 &nbsp; &nbsp; **Returns:** `Date`

 ```javascript